FluppyBird/InsightAgent/README.md

-# 🧠 InsightAgent – Multi-Role Meeting Summary & Action Item Tracking System
+# 🧠 InsightAgent – Multi-Role Meeting Summary

 InsightAgent is an AI-powered meeting assistant that automatically generates structured meeting summaries and action items from audio recordings.
 It supports conversation clustering, summary generation, task extraction, and multi-speaker role identification, making it useful for project meetings, team standups, technical reviews, and interview retrospectives.